 Years ago, I had a site called judyklass.com, but it got eaten ... and I went with judy-klass.com.
 And now judyklass.com is available again!
 So, I bought it, and here we are!
+Enter either address, and you will land at this site.
 I hope you'll browse around, and learn a bit about my music, my books, my scripts and other stuff I have going on right now.
 If you want to give me a shout, I can be reached, as ever, at: JudyKwrites@aol.com.

-May 2021: My unproduced full-length play Cozy Murder was chosen as a New Voices Finalist by Hopewell Theatre in Ohio.
-My unproduced full-length play Garden Party is being filmed and edited by Nashville director Alyssa Borg, to be presented by Equity Library Theatre.
+My unproduced full-length play Cozy Murder was chosen as a New Voices Finalist by Hopewell Theatre in Ohio.
+My unproduced full-length play Garden Party was filmed and edited by Nashville director Alyssa Borg, and is presented by Equity Library Theatre.

-March 2021: My unproduced full-length play Other Habits just had a very helpful virtual reading with Act 1 in Nashville -- so good to hear it, all the way through!
+March 2021: My unproduced full-length play Other Habits had a virtual reading with Act 1 in Nashville -- so good to hear it, all the way through!

 And my unproduced full-length play Cozy Murder won a chance to have a reading with Town and Country players in Pennsylvania: